pacchu-123/calculator-cli-python/README.md

-# Calculator CLI App
+##Calculator CLI App
-This is a simple Python command-line calculator.
+This project is a basic command-line calculator developed using Python as part of my Python Developer Internship task.
+It performs simple arithmetic operations like addition, subtraction, multiplication, and division while helping me understand Python functions, loops, and user input handling.

-# Features
+## Features
 - Addition
 - Subtraction
 - Multiplication
 - Division
 - Continuous loop until exit

-# Tools Used
+## Tools Used
 - Python
 - VS Code

-# How to Run
+## How to Run
  calculator.py